nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 `Period` that are contained in the `Person` with the `Period` objects representing the initial `Period` without the input `Period`.

-The following is an activity diagram showing the general activity of the mark diagram.
+The following is an activity diagram showing the general activity of the mark command.

 ![activity](images/MarkActivityDiagram.png)